Alon-Alush/alon-alush.github.io/_posts/PE File Format/2025-04-22-dosheader.md

 **First of all, what's the DOS header?**

 The DOS header is a structure at the very start of executables in the DOS MZ format, and preserved on PE files for backwards compatibility.
-It's often called the **MZ header** because the first two bytes are the ASCII characters "`MZ`"—the initials of Mark Zbikowski, one of its designers.
+The beginining of the DOS header is marked by the ASCII sequence "`MZ`" (`4D 5A` in hex).
+Those are the initials of Mark Zbikowski, the designer of the format.

 ![MZ](/assets/images/pefileformat/dosheader/image.png)

-In Portable Executable files, the DOS header contains an additional DOS stub that contains the following ASCII sequence:
+In Portable Executable files, the DOS header contains an additional DOS stub containing the following ASCII sequence:

 ```
 "This program cannot be run in DOS mode."